 Is cholesterol really dangerous?
 The answer is NO!
 It is produced by the liver, then travels in the circulatory system performing a variety of essential functions.
 It contributes greatly in the manufacture of primary human hormones, for instance, testosterone and estrogen, the synthesis of vitamin D, the creation and maintenance of cell membranes.
 All these functions are definitely vital for overall health.

 Can high cholesterol cause heart attack?
 The answer is not a straight YES!
 Excessive LDL cholesterol levels in addition to calcium and other particles can build up in plaque that may obstruct arteries inhibiting the blood flow that may result in heart attack.
 But, cholesterol is only one of the many factors that can contribute to heart disease.
 These are some of the other culprits: hypertension, smoking, diabetic issues, alcohol, caffeine or drug abuse, stress, some OTC and prescription medications.
-In fact, many people die of heart attack while having normal cholesterol levels.
+In fact, many people die of heart attack while having cholesterol levels within the ideal limits.

 Should you take medication to lower your cholesterol levels?
 The answer is NO, NO and NO. Even though these cholesterol lowering drugs “could possibly reduce” heart attacks or strokes risks, this obsession with cholesterol reduction absolutely disregards the negative effects that can arise with low cholesterol on our health, especially mental health.